 - a tight chest - it may feel like a band is tightening around it

 Many things can cause these symptoms.
 But they're more likely to be asthma if they:

 - are worse at night and early in the morning

-- seem to happen in response to an asthma trigger like exercise or an allergy, such as pollen or animal fur
+- seem to happen in response to an asthma trigger such as exercise or an allergy to something such as pollen or animal fur